Miscarriages (including the MTHFR Gene)

 Having enough time between pregnancies is also vital.
 We know that in healthy long-lived societies they would leave a gap of two years between pregnancies (presumably to build up nutrients) and eat more of the high nutrient foods during this time.

 A wide range of chemicals has been found to increase the rate of miscarriage.
-For instance women with miscarriages were found in a Japanese study to have higher levels of bisphenol A, a plasticiser.
 Remember anything put onto your skin is absorbed into the body as is anything you can smell (such as aerosols).

 It is interesting that night-shift workers have an 85% higher risk of miscarriage, suggesting adequate sunlight is important.